dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-display-listview-contents-by-using-a-gridview.md

 ---
-title: "How to: Display ListView Contents by Using a GridView" ms.date: "03/30/2017"
+title: "How to: Display ListView Contents by Using a GridView"
+description: Learn how to display ListView contents by using a GridView, by means of the included code example in XAML. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ListView controls [WPF], displaying contents with GridView"